 call accounting system.

-An electronic credential used to establish identity when conducting web transactions for the purpose of securing communications between the web server and the web browser.
-The certificate contains sufficient information that the recipient can verify that the certificate is real.
-See certificate authority.
+An electronic credential that is used to establish identity during web transactions to secure the communication between the web server and the web browser.
+The certificate contains sufficient information for the recipient to verify that the certificate is real.

 A file generated by following the certificate request generation procedure.
 An administrator generates a certificate request, sends the request to a certificate authority, and receives from the certificate authority a signed certificate for installation on the Microsoft Internet Information Server (IIS).

-The process used to search network elements in a BBSM network to locate the stack, switch, and port to which a client is physically connected.
+The process used to search network devices in a BBSM network to locate the stack, switch, and port to which a client is physically connected.

 Conversational Monitor System.
 CMS is software that provides interactive communications for IBM's VM operating system.
-It allows a user or programmer to launch an application from a terminal and interactively work with it.
+It enables a user or developer to launch an application from a terminal and work with it interactively.

-Cable Modem Termination Systems.
+Cable modem termination system.
 A CMTS is a component that exchanges digital signals with cable modems on a cable network.
-When a CMTS sends signals to a cable modem, it converts them into Internet Protocol (IP) and sends the signal to a router for transmission over the Internet.
+When a CMTS sends signals to a cable modem, it converts them into IP and sends the signal to a router for transmission over the Internet.